frekyll/handybook/README.md

-# Quick Manny
+# Handybook

-Quick Manny is a sleek and simple way to make an online manual.
+Handybook is a sleek and simple way to make an online manual.
 It was created internally at [Marathon Technology Group](https://www.marathontechgroup.com) by [Josh Wenning](https://twitter.com/frekyll).

 ## Adding New Header Listings